riscv-android-src/toolchain-rustc/src/tools/rust-analyzer/docs/dev/lsp-extensions.md

 **Server Capability:** `{ "onEnter": boolean }`

-This request is send from client to server to handle <kbd>Enter</kbd> keypress.
+This request is sent from client to server to handle <kbd>Enter</kbd> keypress.

 **Method:** `experimental/onEnter`